“There is no way God is not going to judge me for this”

 4) Our Attitude Towards Sin

 So…what should we do?
 Point #3 essentially suggested that it is very possible for us to come to a point where we can no longer repent.
+Where our hearts grow so cold that we do not even desire to change/

 In other words, there is still hope for us.